algorand/conduit/docs/Docker.md

 ### Use specific UID and GID

+If you do not want the container to start as the root user you can specify a UID and GID.
 On the host system, ensure the directory being mounted uses UID=999 and GID=999.
 If the directory already has these permissions you may override the default user with `-u 999:999`.